S3 method for lm summ( model, scale = FALSE, confint = getOption("summ-confint", FALSE), ci.width = getOption("summ-ci.width", 0.95), robust = getOption("summ-robust", FALSE), cluster = NULL, vifs = getOption("summ-vifs", FALSE), digits = getOption("jtools-digits", 2), pvals = getOption("summ-pvals"

 digits for all jtools functions with

-Show p values and significance stars?
+Show p values?
 If

 If you want coefficients for mean-centered variables but don't

 If you provide the data used to fit the model here, that data

 frame is used to re-fit the model (if

 Print partial (labeled "partial.r") and

 semipartial (labeled "part.r") correlations with the table?